What We Believe

 Healing of the sick is illustrated in the life and ministry of Jesus and is included in the commission of Jesus to His disciples.
 Healing is a provision of Christ’s atonement on the cross and is given as a sign which is to follow believers.
 (Matthew 8:16-17; Acts 8:6-7; James 5:14-16; III John 2; Psalm 103:2-3; Isaiah 53:5; Mark 16:17-18) (Note: This does not imply the false concept that immediate healing always accompanies true faith.
 There are many righteous people in scripture who didn’t immediately receive healing in this life.
 Rather, healing can also be a process which is finalized by entrance into heaven.)

-We believe Heaven and Hell are literal places, as outlined in Scripture, and that our eternal destination is determined by our response to the Lord Jesus Christ.
+We believe Heaven and Hell are literal, as outlined in Scripture, and that our destination is determined by our response to the Lord Jesus Christ.
 (Matthew 5:3,12,20; Matthew 6:20; Matthew 19:21; Matthew 25:34; John 17:24; 2 Corinthians 5:1; Hebrews 11:16; 1 Peter 1:4; Matthew 25:41; Mark 9:43-48; Hebrews 9:27; Revelation 14:9-11; Revelation 20:12-15;Revelation 21:8)

 We believe that Jesus Christ was physically resurrected from the dead in a glorified body three days after His death on the cross.
 One day all believers in Christ will also be physically resurrected in glorified bodies to their reward in heaven with God.
 (Luke 24:16, 36, 39; Philippians 1:21-23, 3:21; I Corinthians 15:42, 44; John 2:19-21, 20:26-28, 21:4; Acts 24:15)

-Jesus Christ will physically and visibly return to earth for the second time to establish His kingdom.
+Jesus Christ will return to establish His kingdom.
 This will occur at a time undisclosed by the Scriptures.
 (Revelation 1:7; Acts 1:9-11; Matthew 24:30, 26:63-64; I Thessalonians 4:15,17; II Thessalonians 1:7-8)

 Frequently Asked Questions